reflectoring/reflectoring.github.io/content/blog/2022/2022-01-16-spring-boot-null-safety-annotations.md

 [`NullPointerException`](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/NullPointerException.html) (often shortened as NPE) is a nightmare for every Java programmer.

-You will find plenty of articles on the internet explaining how to write null-safe code.
-Null-safety ensures that we have added proper checks in the code to guarantee the **object reference cannot be null** or possible safety measures are taken beforehand when any such situation arises.
+We can find plenty of articles on the internet explaining how to write null-safe code.
+Null-safety ensures that we have added proper checks in the code to **guarantee the object reference cannot be null or possible safety measures are taken beforehand when any such situation arises**.

-Since `NullPointerException` is a runtime exception, it would be hard to figure out such edge cases during code compilation.
+Since `NullPointerException` is a runtime exception, it would be hard to figure out such cases during code compilation.
 Java's type system does not have a way to quickly eliminate the dangerous null object references.

 But, what if I tell you there are helpful approaches to write null-safe code.
 In particular, if you are using the Spring Framework.
 Wouldn't that be great news?

-## Null-Safety Annotations in Spring

 Luckily, Spring Framework offers some annotations to solve this exact problem.
 In this article, we will learn how to use these annotations to write null-safe code using [Spring Boot](https://reflectoring.io/categories/spring-boot/).

+## Null-Safety Annotations in Spring

-Under the `org.springframework.lang` package, there are 4 such annotations, `@NonNull`, `@NonNullFields`, `@Nullable`, and `@NonNullApi`.
+Under the `org.springframework.lang` Spring core package, there are 4 such annotations, `@NonNull`, `@NonNullFields`, `@Nullable`, and `@NonNullApi`.
 These are [meta-annotations](https://dzone.com/articles/what-are-meta-annotations-in-java) that use the famous (even though dormant at present) [JSR-305](https://jcp.org/en/jsr/detail?id=305) annotations underneath.

-**Popular IDEs like [Eclipse](https://www.eclipse.org/ide/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/) understand these annotations.** It can warn the developers of potential issues during compile time.
+**Popular IDEs like [Eclipse](https://www.eclipse.org/ide/) and [IntelliJ IDEA](https://www.jetbrains.com/idea/) can understand these annotations.** It can warn the developers of potential issues during compile time.

-We will use IntelliJ IDEA in this tutorial.
+We are going to use IntelliJ IDEA in this tutorial.
 Let us find out more with some code examples.

+To create the base project, we have taken help from the [Spring Initializr](https://start.spring.io/).
+The Spring Boot starter is all we need, no need to add any extra dependencies.

 ## `@NonNull`